thecodingmachine/symfony-boilerplate/apps/front/README.md

 ## Dev

-Expose the port 24678 of the container, mount the root front directory into /home/node/app and run `yarn install && yarn dev -- -o` as the start command
+Expose the port 24678 of the container, mount the root front directory into /home/node/app and run `npm install && npm run dev -- -o` as the start command